Best Ovulation Tracker Apps in 2026

 Comparing ovulation tracker apps for fertility and getting pregnant — accuracy, methods, privacy, and which one actually helps you conceive.

-A note about Pregnancy App: our apps — ZenPregnancy and Contraction Timer — are designed for after conception, not before it.
-We don't track ovulation or predict fertility.
-This comparison is for women in the trying-to-conceive phase.
-Once you're pregnant, our due date calculator and hypnobirthing tools pick up where these apps leave off.
+A note about Pregnancy App: ZenPregnancy and Contraction Timer are designed for after conception, not before it.
+We do not track ovulation or predict fertility.
+Once you are pregnant, our due date calculator, hypnobirthing tools, and labor support features pick up where these apps leave off.

 1